dannyb195/Fieldmanager-Dashboard-Widget/README.md

 # Fieldmanager-Dashboard-Widget

-Proof of concept for an extention to Fieldmanager [Field Manager](https://github.com/alleyinteractive/wordpress-fieldmanager) to allow for Dashboard Widget support
+Proof of concept for an extention to [Field Manager](https://github.com/alleyinteractive/wordpress-fieldmanager) to allow for Dashboard Widget support